 I clock a lot of hours in my little California kitchen - and since there's no room for unnecessary fancy gadgets, I've started whittling my culinary arsenal down to just a few key items.
-I love sharing my favorite kitchen tools with students during my hands-on cooking classes, and today I'm sharing the 6 kitchen tools that this farmer girl couldn't live without... read on, get inspired, and get cookin' good lookin'!
+I love sharing my favorite kitchen tools with students during my hands-on cooking classes, and here I'm sharing the 6 kitchen tools this farmer girl couldn't live without... read on, get inspired, and get cookin' good lookin'!

 I'll never forget the Christmas morning when I received my Le Creuset Dutch Oven.
 At the time, I was nervously counting down the days until I left for culinary school at Ballymaloe, and I had zero culinary skillz.
 For some reason, getting my first Le Creuset was a total confidence booster - maybe because it forced me to SHUT UP AND COOK ALREADY.
 Le Creuset cookware is certainly an investment, but every piece is built to last multiple lifetimes.
 I fully intend on feeding endless streams of friends, family, and strangers out of my Le Creuset Dutch Oven until I'm at least 100... and then it's getting passed down to one very lucky grandchild.
 Made from cast iron and a crazy durable enamel exterior, these pieces can go from stovetop, to oven, and straight to the table - not to mention they are ridiculously easy to clean (and trust me, I've put mine through the ringer).
 Dutch ovens come in a wide range of sizes, but I'd recommend starting with the Round 5-1/2 Quart size.
 There's a rainbow of different colors, so choose the hue that speaks to you!
 Personally, I'm a Marseilles Blue kinda girl.